rsalmond/TIL/identity.md

 Huberman: "I am of that and it is of me."

-Soinfeld: "I wanted to be one of those guys."
+Seinfeld: "I wanted to be one of those guys."